 In keeping with legislative requirements the data are reported in Australian Eastern Standard Time (AEST) throughout the year.

 PM2.5 is an indicator of smoke.
-These are the red square symbols in the plots.
+These are the red triangle symbols in the plots.
 PM2.5 values below 5 µg m-3 signify very clear air.
 On a smoky winter's evening in Hobart or Launceston PM2.5 may be near 50 µg m-3 for several hours.

 National Environmental Protection Measure (NEPM) Air Standards